 Description: The MQ2-13A5 antibody reacts with human interleukin-6 (IL-6), a 21-28 kDa cytokine secreted by a variety of cell types.

-Applications Reported: This MQ2-13A5 antibody has been reported for use in intracellular staining followed by flow cytometric analysis.
+Applications Reported: MQ2-13A5 has been reported for use in intracellular flow cytometric analysis.

-Applications Tested: This MQ2-13A5 antibody has been pre-titrated and tested by intracellular staining and flow cytometric analysis of stimulated normal human peripheral blood cells.
+Applications Tested: This MQ2-13A5 antibody I stested by intracellular stainign and flow cytometric analysis.
+It is offered in 2 formats: - µg size: has been tested by intracellular staining and flow cytometric analysis of stimulated human peripheral blood cells.
+This can be used at less than or equal to 0.25 µg per test.
+A test is defined as the amount (µg) of antibody that will stain a cell sample in a final volume of 100 µL.
+Cell number should be determined empirically but can range from 10^5 to 10^8 cells/test.
+It is recommended that the antibody be carefully titrated for optimal performance in the assay of interest. - test size: has been pre-titrated and tested by intracellular staining and flow cytometric analysis of stimulated human peripheral blood cells.
 This can be used at 5 µL (0.125 µg) per test.
 A test is defined as the amount (µg) of antibody that will stain a cell sample in a final volume of 100 µL.
 Cell number should be determined empirically but can range from 10^5 to 10^8 cells/test.

 Filtration: 0.2 µm post-manufacturing filtered.